Kevin de León: Calls for resignation and recall attempts

-In the aftermath of the City Hall controversy, dozens of prominent politicians and leaders called for de León's resignation, including President Joe Biden, Mike Bonin, and Southern California News Group opinion editor Sal Rodriguez.
-On October 19, in an interview with CBS Los Angeles, de León stated his adamant refusal to resign, claiming that his constituents need to be represented by him.
-He did not take responsibility so much for his own words as he did for his failure in having not put a stop to the conversation, and attempted to spin his joke comparing Bonin's son to a handbag as having been more of a joke about Martinez's penchant for luxury accessories than it was a racist one at the child's expense.
+In the aftermath of the leaked racist recordings by de Leon and others, dozens of prominent politicians, including President Joe Biden and Mike Bonin, called for the resignations of all involved. and Southern California News Group opinion editor Sal Rodriguez.
+On October 19, 2022, in an interview with CBS Los Angeles, de León stated his refusal to resign, stating he needs to do the hard work to restore trust.
+However, he did not take responsibility so much for his own words as he did for his failure in having not put a stop to the conversation.
+He attempted to spin his racist joke comparing Bonin's son to a handbag as having been more of a joke about Martinez's penchant for luxury accessories.
 Bonin has stated that he was, "really disappointed, and sort of disgusted" by the answers de León gave in the interview.
 He went on to say that de León had simply left him a voicemail, which did not amount to an apology.
 Other than that, de León has not spoken to Bonin since the recording was leaked.
 On October 26, the City Council unanimously voted 12–0 to formally censure de Léon along with Cedillo and Martinez for their actions.

 Recall paperwork was filed by five of de León's constituents on October 27, 2022, with leadership problems and the racist audio leak cited as major reasons for recalling de León.
+However, the recall campaign failed to acquire the required 20,437 signatures by the deadline—and as a result, no recall referendum was held.
 Nury Martinez had faced a brief recall effort led by Alex Gruenenfelder prior to her resignation, and Gil Cedillo was too late in his tenure to be recalled.
 Prior to the scandal, there had been three unsuccessful attempts to recall de León, on the grounds of his failure to tackle homelessness and adequately support law enforcement.
 All four of these efforts were coordinated by Eagle Rock resident Pauline Adkins.

-In December 2022, de León was involved in a fight with protestors at a community event.
+In December 2022, de León was involved in an altercation with protestors at a community event.
 Video of the incident was subsequently released which showed that the physical altercation started when a community activist blocked de León while de León attempted to exit the building, and ending with de Leon's hands near the activist's neck as he pulled the activist down onto a table.

+2024 election

+Running for reelection in 2024, Kevin de León came in second place in the top-two primary, with Ysabel Jurado, a tenants rights attorney and affordable housing activist, coming in first. de Leon lost his re-election bid as Jurado defeated de Leon in the November general election with a margin of 57.17% to 42.83%.

 Personal life

 De León lives in Los Angeles and has an adult daughter, Lluvia Carrasco.
-Carrasco's mother is San Jose councilmember Magdalena Carrasco.
+Carrasco's mother is San Jose former councilmember Magdalena Carrasco.
 De León has never been married.